galgantar/standard-deviants/index.markdown

 # Kid's Menu - Games 🍕

-Whether you are a child or a picky eater, we understand that not everyone has the intellect to understand the 'For cooking nerds sections, so instead, you can learn about virality through a games.
+Whether you are a child or a picky eater, we understand that not everyone has the intellect to understand the 'For cooking nerds' sections, so instead, you can learn about virality through a games.

 ### What decisions would you make to be viral?